 The quick ones are up first.

-If they aren’t, I’m not expecting there to be any or much discussion before voting to approve.
+For the one that isn’t (Article 2) and any others that get pulled, I’m not expecting there to be much discussion before voting to approve.
 (Although, it’s not completely unusual for unexpected debates to pop up prompted by questions or objections from voters.)

 Articles 8-18 are more likely to require discussion

 The following Articles are ones that will definitely have at least a brief presentation and are much more likely to prompt debate on the floor.
-The first one up is the one that has been attracting the most public attention:
+(Although, the Moderator will suggest including Article 13 in the Consent Agenda.)* The first one up is the one that has been attracting the most public attention:

 The following two go together: